 Situated close to Bristol City centre Aurora St Christopher’s School is a DfE registered Independent Special School providing specialist education for pupils aged 5 to 19 years with severe language and communication difficulties and with profound and multiple learning difficulties including physical and sensory needs.

-Welcome to Aurora St Christopher’s School and children’s home.
+Welcome to Aurora St Christopher’s School.
 We have one aim, to empower the children and young people we support to develop and grow in their own unique and inspiring way.
 In so doing, we work to progress all of our children in five distinct areas including: self-care, communication, community engagement, decision making and emotional resilience.

 St Christopher’s provides specialist education and care for young people aged 5 to 19 years with severe language and communication difficulties and with profound and multiple learning difficulties including physical and sensory needs.
 These may be as a result of autism, cerebral palsy or other conditions that may also include complex health needs.